 The German word strudel means the swirls, eddies and whirlpools you get in water.
 The term finds metaphorical application, and its use to describe this apple-based delight stems from the appearance of the rolled up form when sliced.

-Although closely associated with Austria and Vienna in particular, the strudel joins a list of classic Austrian dishes actually adopted and adapted from elsewhere (see, for example, the Schnitzel).
+Although closely associated with Austria and Vienna in particular, the strudel joins a list of classic dishes actually adopted and adapted from elsewhere (see, for example, the Schnitzel).

 The Ottomans brought the pastry with them on their military forays into Habsburg territories.
 And all promising novelties in Habsburg territories inevitably found their way to Vienna for fine tuning to local tastes.